 But, before we dive in, I just want to talk about your intentions for wanting to dropship online with some basics of eCommerce.
 Because if you think dropshipping is a way to get rich quick, this may not be for you.

-Listen To This Article Below This is a long article!
-If you would rather listen to it then read it, click on the red play button below to listen to the podcast version.
-It is also available to watch on YouTube in a full playlist.
-Click on the orange button to access the full playlist on YouTube.
+This is a long article!
+If you would rather listen to it then read it, click on the SoundCloud version above to listen to the podcast version.
+It is also available to watch on YouTube in the video below.

 There are many reasons why people (mostly complete beginners to the eCommerce world) want to get started dropshipping.
 But one of the main reasons is because they heard of this incredible opportunity to make passive income on YouTube.